MarcinOrlowski/html-clock-plasmoid/docs/configuration.md

   Faulty offset falls back to `00:00` (which means `GMT` time zone).
 - **Container fill width**: by default the widget is only as wide as the clock needs.
 Enable this option to make the widget take all the free width its container gives it, i.e. to let a custom background color cover it all instead of leaving borders beside the clock.
-In a **horizontal** panel that is the whole free length of the panel, which is rarely what you want, so keep it off there.
-In a **vertical** panel the width is the panel thickness, which the widget fills anyway, so the option changes nothing.
 - **Container fill height**: the same, for the height.
 In a **vertical** panel it makes the widget take all the free height of the panel.
 In a **horizontal** panel the height is the panel thickness, which the widget fills anyway.